Knotx/knotx/documentation/src/main/wiki/Mocks.md

 - Listens on configured HTTP port on client requests
 - On GET request
   - Retrieves file from the file system from the path `mockDataRoot`+`request.path`.
-  - Sends response to the client with the content of the file setting proper response headers and status code
+  - Sends response to the client with the content of the file setting proper response headers and status code `200` (Or `404` is no requested mock file)
 - On POST request, does the same as above.
 Optionally, if `bouncing=true` it adds to the response JSON Object form attributes from the POST request.

 ### How to configure ?